jamesleonis/dotfiles/README.md

 The VIM plugins are managed through [Vundle][vundle].
 See it's README for how to install/update the plugins.

-NOTE: YouCompleteMe takes a while to install, and still needs to run the `./install.sh`.
+Additionally, YouCompleteMe takes a while to install, and still needs to run the `./install.sh` in it's directory.
 See the [README][ycm] for specific instructions.

+Tern for JS also requires `npm install` to be run in it's directory.

 [vundle]: https://github.com/VundleVim/Vundle.vim
 [ycm]: https://github.com/Valloric/YouCompleteMe